RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### Processing Certificate Modification Requests

-If an individual's name changes (e.g., due to marriage), then proof of the name change must be provided to the RA or other designated agent in order for a certificate with the new name to be issued.
-If an individual's authorizations or privileges change, the RA will verify those authorizations.
+If an individual’s name changes (e.g., due to marriage), then proof of the name change must be provided to the RA or other designated agent in order for a certificate with the new name to be issued.
+If an individual’s authorizations or privileges change, the RA will verify those authorizations.
 If authorizations have reduced, the old certificate must be revoked.

 Proof of all subject information changes must be provided to the RA or other designated agent and verified before the modified certificate is issued.